 - Virginia Tech activities, campus, students, faculty, and staff from its founding in 1872 thru the 1980s

 VTechWorks publicizes and preserves the scholarly work of Virginia Tech faculty, students, and staff.
 University Archives materials include over 7,000 items digitized from the April 16, 2007 Condolence Archives, over 100 years of the Bugle yearbook, and every issue of the Tin Horn, the coed yearbook from 1925-1931.
-(Please note, anyone can add to VTechWorks, so this collection includes additional items not belonging to Special Collections.)
+(Please note, anyone can add to VTechWorks, so this collection includes additional items not belonging to Special Collections and University Archives.)

-Archived versions of the Special Collections website, including legacy online exhibits, are available on the Internet Archive's Wayback Machine and on Archive-It.org.
-The Internet Archive has captured the Special Collections website on the Wayback Machine since 2000, and dates with captures are highlighted in blue on the website.
+Archived versions of the Special Collections and University Archives website, including legacy online exhibits, are available on the Internet Archive's Wayback Machine and on Archive-It.org.
+The Internet Archive has captured the Special Collections and University Archives website on the Wayback Machine since 2000, and dates with captures are highlighted in blue on the website.

-Virginia Tech Libraries has archived the Special Collections website using Archive-It.org since 2009.
+Virginia Tech Libraries has archived the Special Collections and University Archives website using Archive-It.org since 2009.
 These captures have a much simpler interface that may be easier for some to view than the Internet Archive's Wayback Machine.

 We collect primarily manuscripts and rare books.
 In addition to these, we also have a collection of maps and a small collection of artwork.
 Among our manuscripts and rare books, various audio-visual formats may also be found.